borntofrappe/ticker/README.md

 Out of preference I've chosen to remove the overlay color.

+### custom_checkbox_list_tile

+In the settings page the checkbox is actually slotted in a list tile.
+Following the example of `CheckboxListTile` the demo shows how I intend to expand `CustomCheckbox` so that the toggle functionality is enabled by pressing the button _or_ by tapping the parent container.

 ### infinite_wheel

 The wheels are ultimately managed with a controller.
 The demo shows how to implement the wheel always showing numbers in a given range — 0 to 9 — in two possible ways: